 What is the difference between vermeil, gold filled & gold-plated:

 Gold vermeil jewellery is where the base metal used has to be sterling silver, which is much better for those who have skin allergies to other base metals.
 The silver is then gold-plated, but with a thicker coating, often as much as 50% thicker than a traditional gold-plated piece.
 While less expensive than solid gold jewellery, using this technique is still more expensive than either gold-plated or gold-filled, as the price of gold and sterling silver brings the cost up.
-So by using silver and real gold plate, a piece of jewellery made in this way is a precious piece of jewellery.
+So by using silver and real gold plates, a piece of jewellery made in this way is a precious piece of jewellery.

 Gold-filled jewellery is actually better quality than gold-plated.
 The base metal is still steel, brass or copper, but the outside of the piece bonds with sheets of gold, usually 14 karats.
 The sheets of 14 karats will not peel off as both metals are intertwined with each other.
 As the metals are intertwined there is not a layer on top to come away.
-Offering a less-expensive alternative to solid 14 karat gold.
+Offering a less expensive alternative to solid 14 karat gold.

 Gold-plated jewellery is where the base metal used is steel, brass or copper which is then dipped in gold to create a thin layer coating.
-As the layer is so thin the gold is known to wear off, sometime very quickly.
+As the layer is so thin the gold is known to wear off, sometimes very quickly.
 Anyone who is allergic to the base metal may experience a skin reaction, such as a black rubbing or rash if they are allergic to the base metal used underneath.

 Care for Vermeil:

 Since the finish can tarnish, the best way to protect it is with a soft cloth.
-It is best not to treat the finish with chemicals as the chemicals could removable the gold.
+It is best not to treat the finish with chemicals as the chemicals could remove the gold.
 All jewellery should be stored in an airtight container to keep its shine for longer.